henley-regatta/adventofcode2021/README.md

   * `python/day1part2.py` - I'm embarrassed how long it took me to come up with a way to do sliding-window addition but I did at least make my solution scalable to any window size.
 Always with the off-by-one errors...

+## NodeJS / JavaScript
+  * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.
+  (but it does work)